sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 * Editing XML demands a basic understanding of the structure.
 Otherwise, users are restricted to importing without making changes to the source file.

-Choose between CSV and XML with the WordPress CSV Import Export plugin.
-Export and Import all content like Posts, Pages, Custom Posts, WooCommerce, and various post types to and from WordPress.
+Choose between CSV and XML with the WordPress CSV Importer plugin.
+Import and export Posts, Pages, Custom Posts, WooCommerce, and various post types to and from WordPress.

 = How to use this CSV and XML WordPress Importer  =
 * Utilize the export option to export existing content records from WordPress.
 Create a base sample CSV or XML file, or use it as a template for building your import file.